huggingface/optimum-habana/examples/README.md

 Other [examples](https://github.com/huggingface/transformers/tree/main/examples/pytorch) from the 🤗 Transformers library can be adapted the same way to enable deployment on Gaudi processors.
 This simply consists in:
 - replacing the `Trainer` from 🤗 Transformers by the `GaudiTrainer` from 🤗 Optimum Habana,
 - replacing the `TrainingArguments` from 🤗 Transformers by the `GaudiTrainingArguments` from 🤗 Optimum Habana,
-- loading a `GaudiConfiguration` instance and feeding to the trainer.
+- loading a `GaudiConfiguration` instance and feeding it to the trainer.

 ## Distributed training